Register for 10/4 Two-Hour Workshop – ‘Efficiency with Style: Revising Your Manuscript at the Macro & Micro Levels’

 Welcome New TAA Members

-Welcome to the new members of TAA who have joined us in the past two weeks.
-With TAA membership, you are not alone.
-You become part of a diverse community of textbook and academic authors with similar interests and goals.
+We welcome the new members of TAA who have joined us in the past two weeks.
+We are proud to be a diverse community of textbook and academic authors with similar interests and goals.
 We are so glad to have you.

-Nominate Your Book For a 2024 Textbook Award
+Nominate Your Textbook for a 2024 TAA Textbook Award

-Recognize your textbook by nominating it for one our industry-respected awards.
-The 2024 Textbook Awards nominations are now open:
+Nominations for TAA’s 2024 Textbook Awards is now open.
+Recognize your textbook today by nominating it for one our industry-respected awards:

 McGuffey Longevity Award – to recognize long-standing textbooks and learning materials that have been in print for at least 15 years.